 A common misconception about Christianity tells us that it consists in believing a series of abstract truths regarding a God who is one and three, a person who is God and man, and bread that is no longer bread.
-However, the more abstruse side of these articles of faith – and articles of faith they are! – were only fully worked out centuries after the Apostles first preached.
+However, the more theological dimensions of these articles of faith were only fully worked out centuries after the Apostles first preached.
 They were present from the beginning, no doubt, although in more implicit articulation.
-They are integral parts of an organic whole, but they came later in the growth of that whole, as flowers and fruits come later in the life of a newly sprouted tree.
+They are indeed integral parts of an organic whole, but they came later in the growth of that whole, as flowers and fruits come later in the life of a newly sprouted tree.
 The roots and trunk come first.

 The roots in this case were understood by the followers of Christ not to be rarefied teachings, but to be consequences of a fact.
 Christianity stands or falls on the truth of an empirical fact.
 All later magisterial and theological elaborations arise from that fact, harken back to that fact, and point tirelessly towards that fact; without it they become empty puffs of air.
 “If Christ has not been raised, then our preaching is in vain and your faith is in vain,” as St. Paul bluntly put it.
 (1 Cor.
 15,14) But what exactly does this mean?

 The Paschal Mystery of Christ’s Death and Resurrection has, from the beginning, been understood to be a factual mystery.
-Christians believe that Christ really did die (contrary to the thesis sometimes suggested by our Muslim friends), and thereafter that he really did rise from the dead (contrary to the thesis often suggested by our modernist friends).
-The denial of either of these facts drains the meaning out of Easter.
+Christians believe that Christ really did die (contrary to the suggestion of some Muslims that his death was faked), and thereafter that he really did rise from the dead (contrary to the modernist notion of a mere “spiritual” resurrection).
+The denial of either of these facts drains the very meaning out of Easter.
 It demotes the two most concrete and historically rooted realities of all time into ashen symbols of supposedly otherworldly truths.
 Another world is involved indeed.
-But the Paschal Mystery is a truth about this world and how it was changed forever when that other world took it by the nape of its neck and filled it with meaning.
+But the Paschal Mystery is a truth about this world and how it was changed forever when that other world invaded it and reconfigured its tragic human story into a surprising Divine Comedy.

-Imagine a person you knew and loved, but who – as happens to all of us sooner or later – has died.
-Imagine them when alive and vibrant, with blood in their cheeks and a twinkle in their eye, and then imagine them motionless and pale in their coffin.
+The blessed bombshell of this happening should not be underestimated.
+Imagine a person you knew and loved, but who – as happens to all of us sooner or later – has sadly died.
+Now, imagine them when alive and vibrant, with blood in their cheeks and a twinkle in their eye.
+Next, imagine them motionless and pale in their coffin.
 So far this is the story we know only too well.
-But now imagine that same person, a day or two after the funeral, while you are still in the midst of your almost unbearable grief – imagine them walking through the front door of your house and kissing you on the cheek.
+But now imagine that same person – a day or two after the funeral, while you are still in the midst of almost unbearable grief – suddenly walking through the front door of your house and kissing you on the cheek.